hyperlane-dev/hyperlane-ai/dataset/dataset.md

 /// ```
 ///
 /// The macro accepts a key-to-variable mapping in the format `"key" => variable_name`.
-/// The variable will be available as an `Option<String>` in the function scope.
+/// The variable will be available as an `String` in the function scope.
+///
 ///
 /// # Multi-Parameter Usage
 ///